Do you need an eCommerce website and looking for some advice on how to make sure that your eCommerce website works well?

 You need to test & make sure that the payment process is seamless on your website.

-Here are but some of the things to ensure for the payment gateway:
+Here are some of the things to ensure for the payment gateway:

 - Your website must have all of the popular & commonly accepted payment methods.

-- The charges sent to the payment gateway are correct and has no add-on or hidden cost.
+- The charges sent to the payment gateway are correct and have no add-on or hidden cost.

 - The payment process must be secured and must run on a secured layer.

-- After paying successfully, the payer must receive an acknowledgement align with an invoice.
+- After paying successfully, the payer must receive an acknowledgment aligned with an invoice.

-Therefore, it’s crucial to test an e-commerce website for all the browsers.
+Therefore, it’s crucial to test an eCommerce website for all browsers.

 Although, when you hire a web designer, you may assume that he or she will take care of the browser compatibility of your website, but you may also want to keep an eye on it.

-Various studies have proved that more than 50% of the users are browsing internet on their mobile devices, when searching for any product or service.
+Various studies have proved that more than 50% of the users are browsing the internet on their mobile devices when searching for any product or service.

-Responsive website design helps a website not only to enhance the user-friendliness, but it also help to gain higher rankings on search engines.
+Responsive website design helps a website not only to enhance user-friendliness but also help to gain higher rankings on search engines.

 All of the major search engines like Google consider ranking those websites that have responsive design.

-An e-commerce website must possess below qualities to be SEO-friendly:
+An eCommerce website must possess the below qualities to be SEO-friendly: